ANSSI-FR/AD-control-paths/README.md

 ```

 Headers-related errors will be raised and can be ignored.
 It is still a good idea to have a look at the bad.log file.
-Do not use the "admin-tool import" command, even though it is supposed to do the same thing.
-Parameters passing is currently bugged.

 0. Restart the Neo4j server if it is stopped:
 ```